isaacongoma/potpesa/README.md

 You are free to contribute to changes to the code and make a pull request and we will merge.

 ## Licensing
 This code is released under the MIT license.
-See LICENSE
+See <a href="https://github.com/bmwasaru/potpesa/blob/master/LICENSE">LICENSE</a>